 - A student must have a Dissertation Committee that includes at least five faculty members.
 This committee must include at least three full time faculty members from the Biology Department.
 One Biology Department member of the Dissertation Committee will be the student's research advisor, who will generally be the first reader of the dissertation.
 A second member of the committee will serve as the second reader.
 A third Biology Department member of the committee will serve as Chair of the Dissertation Defense (see below).
-Neither first nor second readers may be the chair of the committee. - Approximately one year prior to the proposed graduation date, a formal Dissertation Prospectus must be submitted to the Graduate School Office.
+Neither first nor second readers may be the chair of the committee.
+In cases where there are research co-advisors, these faculty members will serve as first and second readers, respectively.
+The co-advisors and student will determine which co-advisor will serve as the first reader. - Approximately one year prior to the proposed graduation date, a formal Dissertation Prospectus must be submitted to the Department.
 This document should be prepared in consultation with and with approval of the first and second thesis readers, the Director of Graduate Studies, and the Biology Department Chair.
 It is recommended that the student discuss the prospectus at an annual committee meeting prior to submission, or otherwise email the committee for approval.
 The prospectus generally provides an outline of the major chapters and subheadings to be included in the Ph.D. dissertation.
 Each chapter listed in the prospectus should include an abstract that describes what problem will be investigated, what results will be shown and what conclusions will be drawn in the chapter.
 The abstract should then be followed by a number of points, outlining the major specific results (or lists of figures and tables) that will be presented in that chapter in the final dissertation.
-The formal Prospectus will generally be approximately 5 to 10 typed, double spaced pages, but no more than 20. - Approximately two months before the defense, the student and the first reader should meet with the Director of Graduate Studies and the Biology Department Graduate Program Specialist to review the timeline and requirements for graduation. - At least three weeks prior to the Dissertation Defense:
+The formal Prospectus will generally be approximately 5 to 10 typed, double spaced pages, but no more than 20.

+- Approximately two months before the defense, the student and the first reader should meet with the Director of Graduate Studies and the Biology Department Graduate Program Specialist to review the timeline and requirements for graduation. - At least three weeks prior to the Dissertation Defense: - a.
-a.
 An Abstract of the dissertation and Schedule of Final Oral Examination form must be submitted to the Graduate School Office.
 This Abstract (maximum of 350 words) must be approved by the first and second readers, the Director of Graduate Studies and the Chair of Biology.
-A schedule of the Final Oral Examination (time, place and list of Dissertation Committee members) must be submitted to the Graduate School Office, along with a copy of the approved Dissertation Abstract.
+A schedule of the Final Oral Examination (time, place and list of Dissertation Committee members) must be submitted to the Graduate School Office, along with a copy of the approved Dissertation Abstract. - b.

-b.
 Submit draft of dissertation to grsrec@bu.edu by attaching the draft to an email message.
 You will be notified if the format is approved.
 Because the formatting of the dissertation can be time consuming; it is advised that all formatting issues be resolved before you defend your dissertation.
 Following your defense, you should allow ample time to complete all corrections and content revisions that are required by your committee; students are advised to allow at least 7-14 days for revisions.